imdea-software/popl-2016-artifact/README.md

 ## Installation

-This project is written in [Ruby], and works “out of the box” without compilation nor installation.
-Of course, it does depend the availability of a [Ruby] interpreter – see *Requirements*, below.
-In the case that the requirements cannot be fulfilled, this project can also be run in a preconfigured virtual machine; see *Running in a Virtual Machine*, below.
+This project is written in [Ruby], and works “out of the box” without compilation nor installation, though does require a Ruby interpreter.
+Below we provide instructions for configuration with your native Ruby installation, as well as alternative instructions for using a preconfigured virtual environment.

-### Requirements
+### Configuration with Native Ruby Installation

-In principle, this project works “out of the box” on any system with a relatively-recent installation of Ruby — modulo the simple installation of a couple “gems” noted below.
-That is our experience with OS X and Linux, though use on Windows is untested.
-Technically though, we do require the following:
+In principle, this project works “out of the box” with the latest Ruby interpreters an a couple of supplementary “gems”.
+So is our experience with OS X and Linux, though we have not tested on Windows.

-* [Ruby], version 2.0.0 or greater.
-Linux distributions and OS X generally come with [Ruby] preinstalled.
-Newer versions are easily installed using your system’s package manager.
-On OS X, we recommend using the [Homebrew] package manager.
-On Windows, Ruby can be installed with [RubyInstaller] or [Cygwin].
+#### Requirements

+* [Ruby], version 2.0.0+.
+Ruby is available for a wide range of systems, with great installation support.

-* The `ffi` and `os` Ruby gems.
-These are used, e.g., for interfacing with Z3.
+* The `ffi` and `os` Ruby gems, installed via `gem install ffi os`.
-  Normally, these are installed by running `gem install ffi os`; this command may require root privileges, depending on your configuration.
-On Linux, you may need to install `ffi` using your system’s package manager.

-* The [libffi] library.
-Linux distributions and OS X generally come with [libffi] preinstalled.
-Otherwise, [libffi] is easily installed using your system’s package manager.

-This project also uses [Z3] as a shared library.
-For convenience we provide the [Z3] shared library prebuilt for 64bit OS X (Yosemite), Linux (OpenSUSE), and Windows in the `xxx/` directory.
+**Note** This project also uses [Z3] as a shared library.
+For convenience we provide the [Z3] shared library prebuilt for 64bit OS X (Yosemite), 64bit Linux (OpenSUSE), and Windows in the `xxx/` directory.
 Dependence on the platforms on which it was built is unclear.
-In the case that problems involving `FFI` or `Z3` are encountered, try obtaining [Z3] on your own, and include the appropriate `libz3.{dylib,so,dll}` in your `LIBRARY_PATH`.
+In the case that you encounter problems involving `FFI` or `Z3`, try to obtain [Z3] on your own, and include the appropriate `libz3.{dylib,so,dll}` in your `LIBRARY_PATH`.

-### Running in a Virtual Machine
+### Preconfigured Virtual Environment

-Alternatively, this project can be run in a preconfigured virtual machine.
-To use this method both [VirtualBox] and [Vagrant] must be installed.
+Alternatively, this project can be run in a preconfigured virtual machine using [VirtualBox] and [Vagrant].
 Both are available for a wide range of systems, with great installation support.
-This is known to work with the following versions:

-* [VirtualBox] 4.3.20
-* [Vagrant] 1.7.2
+#### Requirements

+* [VirtualBox], version 4.3.20+
+* [Vagrant], version 1.7.2+

+#### Instructions

-First, start [Vagrant] in the root directory of this project — the directory containing `Vagrantfile` — by running
+First, start [Vagrant] in this project’s root directory (containing `Vagrantfile`):

     vagrant up